LittleZen/Cyberpunk2077-Patch-Easy-Installer/readme.md

 ### Version 3.1 [21/12/2020]

 - [x] Messagebox error improved (now correctly show the exception.
-This may be useful for detect bug)
+This may be useful for detect future bugs)
 - [x] Uninstall system now correctly delete all files (uninstall system now correctly show the tracedebug output)
 - [x] Json indentation fixed
 - [x] Uninstall and reinstall will now correctly load the default settings